Cordoba Spain – Exciting history, sights and festivals !

 Cordoba is very well located geographically.

-RENFE, Spanish high-speed rail network, operates comfortable and regular train rides to Cordoba from Madrid and other cities of Spain:
+RENFE, a Spanish high-speed rail network, operates comfortable and regular train rides to Cordoba from Madrid and other cities in Spain:

 Barcelona, Malaga, Seville, Valencia, Granada, and Alicante.

-The city’s main railway station is situated only 15 minutes away by foot from the Old Town.
+The city’s central railway station is only 15 minutes away by foot from the Old Town.

-The bus station is also located nearby and operates bus routes to and from almost every town of the region, as well as Madrid.
+The bus station is also located nearby and operates bus routes to and from almost every town in the region, as well as Madrid.

 The nearest airports are Madrid, Malaga, and Seville.
 From there, you can take a bus or a train to Cordoba.